-->

 by Gemini

 Gemini is a generative artificial intelligence chatbot and virtual assistant developed by Google, designed to process and generate text, images, audio, and video simultaneously.
-Here, Gemini tells its own 'seductive' story.
-You may wish to be lashed to the mast before reading.
+Here, Gemini expands on the concept of adventure beyond physical achievement to include adventures of the mind.

 by Larry Turner